 307 [DIVR] Contemporary Cultures and Peoples of Africa 3 Introduction to family, social, political, economic and religious institutions of African cultures in context of African social issues.
 Typically offered Spring.

-309 [SSCI] Cultural Ecology 3 Major findings of ecological anthropology relating to problems of population, resources, and environment in small-scale cultures.
-Recommended preparation: Sophomore standing, ANTH 101 or 203.
+309 [SSCI] Cultural Ecology 3 Ecological/environmental anthropology relevant to questions of population, resources, cognition, health and livelihoods.
 Typically offered Fall.

-316 [DIVR] Gender in Cross Cultural Perspective 3 Cross-cultural examination of the status and roles of women and men, sexuality and marriage, and folk concepts of sexual anatomy in traditional cultures in Western science; concepts of nature and culture are explored through a variety of perspectives.
+316 [DIVR] Gender in Cross Cultural Perspective 3 Cross-cultural examination of gendered status and roles, sexuality and marriage, folk concepts of sexual anatomy in Western and non-Western societies; concepts of nature and culture are explored through a variety of perspectives.
+Recommended preparation: Sophomore standing.
 (Crosslisted course offered as ANTH 316, WGSS 316.)
-Recommended preparation: Sophomore standing; ANTH 101, PSYCH 105, SOC 101, or WGSS 101 or 120.
 Typically offered Spring.

-317 Global Feminisms 3 An interdisciplinary approach to examining women's roles and experiences throughout the world and different approaches to feminism/feminisms.
+317 [EQJS] Global Feminisms 3 Course Prerequisite: ANTH 101, WGSS 101, or WGSS 120.
+An interdisciplinary approach to examining women's roles and experiences throughout the world and different approaches to feminism/feminisms.
 (Crosslisted course offered as WGSS 332, ANTH 317.)

-330 Origins of Culture and Civilization 3 Prehistoric roots of culture from the beginnings of humankind to the rise of the first civilizations in Africa and Eurasia.
+330 Origins of Culture and Civilization 3 Origins of human culture from the beginnings of humankind to the rise of the first civilizations in Africa and Eurasia.
 Recommended preparation: 3 hours ANTH.

-331 [SSCI] Archaeology of the Americas 3 Cultures and environments of the Americas from the arrival of the earliest hunter-gatherers to the development of complex civilizations.
+331 [SSCI] Archaeology of the Americas 3 Archaeological investigations of cultures and environments of the Americas.
 (Crosslisted course offered as ANTH 331, AIS 331.)
 Typically offered Fall and Spring.

 334 Time and Culture in the Northwest 3 The archaeologically reconstructed environmental and cultural past of the Northwest including contemporary scientific and social approaches and issues.
 Recommended preparation: ANTH 101.
 (Crosslisted course offered as ANTH 334, AIS 334.)

-336 Old World Civilizations 3 Evolution of complex society, urbanism, states and empires in the eastern hemisphere; survey of European, African and Asian civilizations.
-Recommended preparation: ANTH 101, 230, or 330.
+336 States and Empires in Africa and Eurasia 3 Overview of past urbanism, states and empires in the eastern hemisphere; survey of European, African and Asian archaeology.

 350 [DIVR] Speech, Thought, and Culture 3 The role of language in social situations and as a reflection of cultural differences.
 Typically offered Spring.

-370 The Archaeology of Climate Change 3 Exploration of the connections between climate change and people from the Ice Age to the present in order to understand the factors that cause environmental change.
+370 The Archaeology of Climate Change 3 Exploration of the connections between climate change and people from the Ice Age to the present.

 381 [BSCI] Primate Behavioral Ecology 3 Evolution of primate behavior from ecological and phylogenetic perspective emphasizing methods for understanding primate adaptations and diversity.
 Recommended preparation: ANTH 101 or BIOLOGY 101, 102 or 150.
 Typically offered Spring and Summer.